Heritage High School (Frisco, Texas): Heritage Theatre

 In fall 2009, Heritage Theatre opened with a production of The Secret Garden.
 Theatre Fest followed where classes put on shows such as Pygmalion, Alice in Wonderland, and The Miracle Worker.
 The University Interscholastic League One Act Play was The Butterfly's Evil Spell by Federico Garcia Lorca.
 The 2010–2011 year had a summer performance of Twelfth Night by William Shakespeare.
 It also put on La Dispute and Pride and Prejudice.

 Heritage High School Band

 Accomplishments

 During the school's first two years (2009 and 2010), the band achieved two 1st division ratings at University Interscholastic League contests for marching and concert.
 Its first show in 2009 was "State of Mind."
 Its second show in 2010 was "Speed".
 Its 2011 show "Windsprints" earned the marching band another 1st division rating at University Interscholastic League.

 Heritage High School Orchestra

 The orchestra program began in 2009 and is directed by Elizabeth Balkema.
-In 2011, the Heritage Orchestra received superior ratings from all six judges at the Region 24 UniversityIL competition.
+In 2011, the Heritage Orchestra received superior ratings from all six judges at the Region 24 UIL competition.